rzinkstok/int1c/README.md

 RU     | Read bits 16 through 1 of adder output gates (U) to WL's 16 through 1.
 RUS    | Read bit 15 of adder output gates (U) to WL's 16 and 15, and bits 14 through 1 to WL's 14 through 1.
 RZ     | Read bits 16 through 1 of register Z to WL's 16 through 1.
-ST1    | Set stage 1 flip-flop to logic ONE at next time 12. [bit 1 of stage counter] ST2    | Set stage 2 flip-flop to logic ONE at next time 12. [bit 2 of stage counter] STAGE  | Execute next subinstruction as defined by the content of the divide stage counter.
+ST1    | Set stage 1 flip-flop to logic ONE at next time 12.
+ST2    | Set stage 2 flip-flop to logic ONE at next time 12.
+STAGE  | Execute next subinstruction as defined by the content of the divide stage counter.
-STD2   | ?
 TL15   | Copy bit 15 of register L into flip-flop BR1.
 TMZ    | Test for minus zero; if bits 16 through 1 are all logic ONE's, set flip-flop BR2 to logic ONE; ohterwise set BR2 to logic ZERO.
 TOV    | Test for overflow: set flip-flops BR1 and BR2 to 01 if positive overflow , to 10 if negative overflow.